-Making it Happen launches the discussion on what together as a region we can do to make the 2041 Regional Transportation Plan (RTP) a reality.
+Making it Happen launches the discussion on what we as a region can do together to make the 2041 Regional Transportation Plan (RTP) a reality.
 It opens the door for a more collaborative approach to fundamental aspects of planning for mobility to 2041: on how decisions are made, priorities are set for the work that needs to be done, transportation is funded for the future, and progress is measured.

-Collectively, tremendous progress has been made since 2008's first RTP, The Big Move, and more will continue to be done in the coming decades.
+Collectively, tremendous progress has been made since 2008, when the region's first RTP, The Big Move, was published, and more will continue to be done in the coming decades.
 Roles and responsibilities continue to evolve, building on all of our capacity to bring about the changes the region needs.
 The 2041 RTP lays out a strategic path for building a seamless transportation system.
 This paper seeks to spur a deeper discussion on how to "make it happen" across our region.